onzfonz/comp227/src/content/1/en/part1b.md

 Coming from a Java background, the behavior of JavaScript can seem a bit alien, especially if one does not make the effort to look up its features.

 In certain circles, it has also been popular to attempt "simulating" Java features and design patterns in JavaScript.
-We do not recommend doing this as the languages and respective ecosystems are ultimately very different.
+We do not recommend doing this as the languages and their ecosystems are ultimately very different.

 ### Variables